carbonjs/carbon-form/README.md

 The usage is pretty simple.
 You create a form and then add elements to it.
 For each element you define a set of options such as name, label, filters, validators, HTML attributes etc. The following example should present most of `carbon-form` features.

 #### Defining the form (file: `signup-form.js`)
+First you need to define your form and elements that it will contain.

 ```js
 var Form = require("carbon-form");
 var Filter = require("carbon-filter");